nervousapps/NervousSuperSynth/README.md

 # NervousSuperSynth
-Synthesizer and sampler built around Teensy 3.5/3.6.
+Synthesizer and sampler built around Teensy 3.5/3.6 and adapted to 4.1.

 It is mainly a development platform using almost all the ports on Teensy.